danielgulliver/restful/README.md

 a go if you're at all interested in learning Spring Boot - it only takes 15 mins.

 ## API
-Make a request to `/greeting` and you will get back a simple JSON object:
+Make a GET request to `/greeting` and you will get back a simple JSON object:
 ```json
 {
   "id": 1,